awspunk/aws-workmail-migration/README.md

 # WMigrate
-A tool for migrating ( creates new ) AWS Workmail Users ( along with aliases ) , groups ( along with aliases ) and group members cross region and cross account.
+A tool for migrating AWS Workmail Users and Groups cross region and cross accounts.
+It also creates user and group aliases and adds the users to correspoding groups based on the source.

 ### Current Limitation
 - Only creates "ENABLED" Users and Groups